What do you need be aware of when looking for tiny house parking? Start here.

-During our travels, we stayed in a wide array of locales, from rural to urban, and in backyards, campgrounds or at RV-friendly businesses for overnight stays.
+During our travels, we stayed in a wide array of locales, from rural to urban, and in backyards, campgrounds, or at RV-friendly businesses for overnight stays.
 We often stay in tiny home communities or form our own temporary “micro-hood” with other tiny dwellers.
 Watch our travel vlog series to see many of our past parking spots.

 Did you know full-time tiny house parking is not allowed in most cities?

 While long-term RV park lots can be more readily available, they can have stay restrictions.
 Additionally, they don’t meet everyone’s needs, like close proximity to town.

 That’s one big reason that backyards are appealing to so many.
 In fact, it’s the most common parking spot—read all about it in this post.

 From the making of Living Tiny Legally, we have learned that zoning changes are slow, from the many advocates trying to push for more legal parking options in their communities.
 But it is happening.